alecmuffett/ready-made-twitter-searches/raw-searches.md

 # end-to-end encrypted apps

-"+@briarapp" OR
+"+@briarapp"
-"+@element_hq" OR
+OR "+@element_hq"
-"+@matrixdotorg" OR
+OR "+@matrixdotorg"
-"+@messenger" OR
+OR "+@messenger"
-"+@mywickr" OR
+OR "+@mywickr"
-"+@r2refresh" OR
+OR "+@r2refresh"
-"+@signalapp" OR
+OR "+@signalapp"
-"+@telegram" OR
+OR "+@telegram"
-"+@threema" OR
+OR "+@threema"
-"+@torproject" OR
+OR "+@torproject"
-"+@wa_status" OR
+OR "+@wa_status"
-"+@whatsapp" OR
+OR "+@whatsapp"
-"+@wire"
+OR "+@wire"

 # breaking end-to-end encryption

-"break e2e" OR
+"break e2e"
-"break e2ee" OR
+OR "break e2ee"
-"break encryption" OR
+OR "break encryption"
-"break end to end" OR
+OR "break end to end"
-"break endToEndEncryption" OR
+OR "break endToEndEncryption"
-"breaking e2e" OR
+OR "breaking e2e"
-"breaking e2ee" OR
+OR "breaking e2ee"
-"breaking encryption" OR
+OR "breaking encryption"
-"breaking end to end" OR
+OR "breaking end to end"
-"breaking endToEndEncryption" OR
+OR "breaking endToEndEncryption"
-"undermine e2e" OR
+OR "undermine e2e"
-"undermine e2ee" OR
+OR "undermine e2ee"
-"undermine encryption" OR
+OR "undermine encryption"
-"undermine end to end" OR
+OR "undermine end to end"
-"undermine endToEndEncryption" OR
+OR "undermine endToEndEncryption"
-"chat control" OR
+OR "chat control"
-"chatcontrol" OR
+OR "chatcontrol"
-"chatkontrolle" OR
+OR "chatkontrolle"
-(
+OR (
-    "backdoor" AND
+    "backdoor"
-    (
+    AND (
-        "e2e" OR
+	"e2e"
-        "e2ee" OR
+	OR "e2ee"
-        "end to end" OR
+	OR "end to end"
-        "endToEnd" OR
+	OR "endToEnd"
 	)
     )

 # end-to-end encryption keywords

-"e2ee" OR
+"e2ee"
-"endToEndEncryption" OR
+OR "endToEndEncryption"
-"lawless spaces" OR
+OR "lawless spaces"
-"lawlesspaces" OR
+OR "lawlesspaces"
-"lawlessspaces" OR
+OR "lawlessspaces"
-"warrant proof" OR
+OR "warrant proof"
-"warrantproof" OR
+OR "warrantproof"
-(
+OR (
     (
-        "algorithm" OR
+	"algorithm"
-        "algorithms" OR
+	OR "algorithms"
-        "e2e" OR
+	OR "e2e"
-        "end to end" OR
+	OR "end to end"
-        "facebook" OR
+	OR "facebook"
-        "instagram" OR
+	OR "instagram"
-        "law enforcement" OR
+	OR "law enforcement"
-        "messenger" OR
+	OR "messenger"
-        "unregulated" OR
+	OR "nspcc"
-        "whatsapp" OR
+	OR "unregulated"
-        "nspcc"
+	OR "whatsapp"
-        ) AND
+	)
-    (
+    AND (
-        "encrypt" OR
+	"encrypt"
-        "encrypted" OR
+	OR "encrypted"
-        "encryption" OR
+	OR "encryption"
-        "encryptions"
+	OR "encryptions"
 	)
     )

 # age verification keywords

-"age assurance" OR
+"#voco"
-"digital economy act" OR
+OR "age assurance"
-"verification of children online" OR
+OR "ageappropriatedesigncode"
-"#voco" OR
+OR "ageassurance"
-"ageappropriatedesigncode" OR
+OR "ageverification"
-"ageassurance" OR
+OR "ageverificationsystems"
-"ageverification" OR
+OR "childrenscode"
-"ageverificationsystems" OR
+OR "digital economy act"
-"childrenscode" OR
+OR "harveyslaw"
-"harveyslaw" OR
+OR "onlineageverification"
-"onlineageverification" OR
+OR "pas1296"
-"pas1296" OR
+OR "trackatroll"
-"trackatroll"
+OR "verification of children online"

 # age verification basic